Prince Harry, Duke of Sussex: Sandhurst; Blues and Royals; deployment to Afghanistan

-Harry passed the Regular Commissions Board (RCB) in September 2004 and entered the Royal Military Academy Sandhurst on 8 May 2005, where he was known as Officer Cadet Wales, and joined Alamein Company.
-His entry into the academy had to be delayed for 4 months as he recovered from an injury to his left knee.
-In April 2006, Harry completed his officer training and was commissioned as a Cornet (second lieutenant) in the Blues and Royals, a regiment of the Household Cavalry in the British Army.
-On 13 April 2008, when he reached two years' seniority, Harry was promoted to lieutenant.
+Harry passed the Regular Commissions Board (RCB) in September 2004 and entered the Royal Military Academy Sandhurst on 8 May 2005, where he was known as Officer Cadet Wales and joined Alamein Company.
+His entry into the academy had been delayed for four months while he recovered from an injury to his left knee.
+In April 2006, he completed his officer training and was commissioned as a Cornet (second lieutenant) in the Blues and Royals, a regiment of the Household Cavalry in the British Army.
+On 13 April 2008, after reaching two years' seniority, he was promoted to lieutenant.

-In 2006 it was announced that Harry's unit was scheduled to be deployed in Iraq the following year.
-A public debate ensued as to whether he should serve there.
-In April 2006, the Ministry of Defence announced that Harry would be shielded from the front line if his unit was sent to war, with a spokeswoman stating that he was expected to "undertake the fullest range of deployments", but his role needed to be monitored as "his overt presence might attract additional attention" that would put him or those he commanded at risk.
-Defence Secretary John Reid said that he should be allowed to serve on the front line of battle zones.
-Harry agreed saying, "If they said 'no, you can't go front line' then I wouldn't drag my sorry ass through Sandhurst and I wouldn't be where I am now."
+In 2006, it was announced that Harry's unit was scheduled to be deployed to Iraq the following year.
+A public debate followed over whether he should serve there.
+In April 2006, the Ministry of Defence stated that Harry would be shielded from the front line if his unit went to war, with a spokeswoman noting that he was expected to "undertake the fullest range of deployments", but that his role required monitoring because "his overt presence might attract additional attention" that could endanger him or those he commanded.
+Defence Secretary John Reid argued that he should be allowed to serve on the front line.
+Harry agreed, saying, "If they said 'no, you can't go front line' then I wouldn't drag my sorry ass through Sandhurst and I wouldn't be where I am now."
 Harry completed the Troop Leaders' Course in October 2006 and rejoined his regiment in Windsor, where he was put in charge of a troop of 11 soldiers and four Scimitar reconnaissance vehicles.
-The Ministry of Defence and Clarence House made a joint announcement on 22 February 2007 that Harry would be deployed with his regiment to Iraq, as part of the 1st Mechanised Brigade of the 3rd Mechanised Division – a move supported by Harry, who had stated that he would leave the army if he was told to remain in safety while his regiment went to war.
+On 22 February 2007, the Ministry of Defence and Clarence House jointly announced that Harry would be deployed with his regiment to Iraq as part of the 1st Mechanised Brigade of the 3rd Mechanised Division – a move supported by Harry, who had said he would leave the army if ordered to remain in safety while his regiment went to war.